 How Businesses Should Choose an AI Video Editing Tool

-Selecting an AI video editing tool depends on workflow requirements rather than the number of features.
-Tools vary in how much control they offer versus how much automation they provide.
+Selecting an AI video editing tool depends on workflow requirements, not the number of features.
+Tools vary in the control they offer and the automation they provide.

 Key factors to evaluate include: